How to Become a Biostatistician: Is it the Right Career for You?

 3. Explore Educational Opportunities

 If you’re intrigued by biostatistics but lack the necessary skills, consider enrolling in relevant courses or programs.
-Taking a few statistics, biology, or data analysis classes can help you determine whether you enjoy the field and want to pursue it further.
+Taking statistics, biology, or data analysis classes can help determine whether you enjoy the field and want to pursue it further.

 4. Gain Experience